 They didn't follow through on this guy.

-But if we identify somebody that wants to be a martyr, I what should we do with them?
+But if we identify somebody that wants to be a martyr, what should we do with them?

 Right.

-Uh and you'll notice the company didn't want to fire him because they didn't want to seem to be anti-Muslim.
+And you'll notice the company didn't want to fire him because they didn't want to seem to be anti-Muslim.

-Empower the FBI, uh, when in doubt, if they're not an American citizen, kick them out.
+When in doubt, if they're not an American citizen, kick them out.

 If they are an American citizen, put them under continuing surveillance.

-If they do anything that looks threatening, uh, you know, this is a guy who the day he walked in to buy a gun, the FBI should have picked him up.
+If they do anything that looks threatening, you know, this is a guy who the day he walked in to buy a gun, the FBI should have picked him up.

-But he was taken off the but they had taken him off the watch list.
+And it's, again, but they had taken him off the watch list.

-Which is great.
+Which is correct.

-And and and he also he had two separate licenses.
+And he also had two separate licenses.

-He had a carry license, and he actually I know the rules Down in Florida to be a security guard, he went through forty hours of training and he had to prove himself on a range.
+And he actually, I know the rules down in Florida, to be a security guard, he went through 40 hours of training, and he had to prove himself on a range.

-And then if any store were to deny him the ability to buy a gun, well then that person would probably likely be sued, right?
+And then if any store were to deny him the ability to buy a gun, well, then that person would probably likely be sued, right?

 Right.